The Idiots (1998 film): Plot

 A seemingly anti-bourgeois group of adults spend their time seeking their "inner idiot" to release their inhibitions.
 They do so by behaving in public as if they were mentally disabled.

 At a restaurant, the patrons are disturbed by the group's antics, which are barely contained by their supposed "handler", Susanne.
 The group refers to this behavior as "spassing", a neologism derived from "spasser", the Danish equivalent of "spaz".
 Unaware that the group is pretending, Karen, a single diner, is initially sympathetic to what she believes are their genuine disabilities.
 One of the group members holds her hand, compelling her to go along with them in a taxi.
 During the ride, she discovers their act, leading to a mix of discomfort and curiosity.
 Upon arriving at a large house, she learns that Stoffer, the apparent leader of the group, is supposed to be selling the property (which belongs to his uncle), but instead, it becomes the focal point for the group's activities.

 The "spassing" is a self-defeating attempt by the group to challenge the establishment through provocation.
 The self-styled idiots feel that the society-at-large treats their intelligence uncreatively and unchallengingly; thus, they seek the uninhibited self-expression that they imagine a romantic ideal of disability will allow.

 Stoffer, at his birthday party, wishes for a "gangbang", so the group members have group sex (without participation of Karen).
 Josephine wanders off separately, and is followed by Jeppe.
 The two privately engage in intercourse, in an awkwardly deep connection.
 However, the next morning, Josephine's father arrives.
 After chastising the group, he reprimands Josephine for not taking her medication and orders her to return home.
 Several try to stop her, including Jeppe who lunges himself desperately onto the hood of the car, but is ultimately removed after a tearful exchange between him and Josephine.

-Then an agitated Stoffer calls for the group members to let idiocy invade their personal daily lives.
-Most of the members refuse to take up the challenge and decide to leave the group, leading the group to be dissolved.
+Then, an agitated Stoffer calls for the group members to let idiocy invade their personal daily lives.
+Most of the members refuse to take up the challenge and decide to leave the group, effectively dissolving it.
 But Karen decides to take up the challenge.
 Karen takes Susanne back to her house, where they are greeted with surprise by Karen's mother.
 Karen has been missing for two weeks, following the death of her young baby; she offers no explanation of where she has been.
 Karen attempts to spaz in front of her family by dribbling her food, but this results in a violent slap from her husband, Anders.
 Karen and Susanne leave the house together.

 Production

 The Idiots is a co-production of companies from Denmark, France, Italy, the Netherlands, Spain, and Sweden.
 It was filmed during May and June 1997.
 The script was written over just four days, between 16-19 May.
-A Sony DCR-VX1000 was used for filming, operated by von Trier himself.
+A Sony DCR-VX1000 was used for filming, operated by Trier himself.